cntaylor/gtsam-python-docker-vscode/README.md

 * You can run iPython in the terminal in VSCode to help you find the function names in Python
 * Often, if a function is not found in Python, it is templated in C++ and you have to put the typename after it to make it work in Python.
 For example, `Values.at` become `Values.atPose2` in Python

+# Want better documentation
+The documentation at gtsam.org is currently at version 4.0.0, while the develop is >4.1.0.
+You can create your own documentation for the current code, but it is in a format that it really needs to be served from webserver.
+Fortunately, this is very easy for docker.
+So..
+* cd gtsam-doc
+* docker build -t cntaylor/gtsam-doc .

+This creates a docker file that will serve up the gtsam documentation on the local port.
+I use:

+`docker run -d -p 80:80 cntaylor/gtsam-doc`

+I then go to `localhost/index.html` in my web browser and can happily browse the gtsam documentation.